Sohelrana-dev/Blog-Website-Laravel/README.md

 <h4><a href="https://drive.google.com/drive/folders/1SHQYQF96SOPG55Q3HXLQkBVTfjFNc9af?usp=sharing" target="_blank">Project SQL file link </a></h4>
 <h4><a href="https://drive.google.com/drive/folders/1bYqdjjBEP0y8iHMDqxhvLSLlWto2PlX_?usp=sharing" target="_blank">show this website All image screenshot</a></h4>
 <h4><a href="https://drive.google.com/drive/folders/1NEFZtr57B6ZjTkY2NDHLbmxF9OC0S7y-?usp=sharing" target="_blank">show this website all frontend image screenshot</a></h4>
-<h4><a href="https://drive.google.com/drive/folders/1wEwN7ife-4dXlKDUrtRZKp4T_sIlSiEG?usp=sharing" target="_blank">show this website all backend image screenshot</a></h4>
+<h4><a href="https://drive.google.com/drive/folders/1A-ukdO_vv4Gryx_FszLkPIHkDSC2L2Wv?usp=sharing" target="_blank">show this website all backend image screenshot</a></h4>
-<h4><a href="https://drive.google.com/drive/folders/1mQBjnn76FIcYq98ocoNb6CxkxSsE1nwM?usp=sharing" target="_blank">show this website all Api image screenshot</a></h4>

 ## About This Laravel project

-It is a customer-friendly e-commerce project.
-Here you can manage roles.
-Customer queries can be answered beautifully with AI.
-Can send Gmail, SMS, and invoices to customers.
-Customers can keep the product in the cart for a long time without buying it.
-After placing the product order, you can cancel the order.
-With this, customers can return and pay online even after receiving the product.
-Customers can buy by looking at top sales and reviews and there are also subscriber offers and various offers.
+This is a User-friendly and beautiful Blogsit project.
+It is a multi vendor blogsite different different Author can post your website.
+Here visitors can comment on the post and author reply there comment. i use here search functonality so when you need indivitual post you use search option. here i use share option if you want share a blog on your facebook,linkdin,instagram. if you want to be a Author Signup and share your blog.

 ## Features